🔼The name Puah in the Bible

 There's only one woman named Puah (פועה) in the Bible.
 She is one of two Hebrew midwives during Israel's period of captivity in Egypt, who defy the command of the Pharaoh to murder new born Hebrew males.
 Her colleague's name is Shiphrah, and together they save a whole generation of Israelites, including Moses (Exodus 1:15).

 🔼Etymology of the name Puah I

-The name Puah I may be derived from either of the two root-verbs יפע (yapa'), meaning to shine or be beautiful:
+The name Puah I may be derived from the verb יפע (yapa'), meaning to shine or be beautiful:

 🔼Puah I meaning